LOADING ...

 Bắt đầu làm bài nào

-El of current popular songs and yet sit around enthralled singing jimmy crack corn and I don't care or green grow the rushes, oh! -- whatever that means. at any rate, for this elite I have
+El of current popular songs and yet will sit enthralled singing jimmy crack corn and I don't care or green grow the rushes, oh! -- whatever that means. at any rate, for this elite I have

-An ancient ballad, which was written a few years ago, and which is replete with all the accoutrements of this art form. in particular, it has a sort of idiotic refrain, in this case ricket
+An ancient irish ballad, which was written a few years ago, and is replete with all the accoutrements of this art form. in particular, it has a sort of idiotic refrain, in this case ricket

-He song who seem to find
+He folk song who seem to

-This type of song also has what is known technically in music as a modal tune, which means -- for the benefit of any layman who may have wandered in this evening -- that I play a wrong note
+This type of song also has what is known technically in music as a tune, which means -- for the benefit of any layman who may have wandered in this evening -- that I play a wrong note ever

 And then.

-I, ah, I really should say that - I do not direct these remarks against the vast army of folk lovers, but merely against that peculiar hard core who seem to equate authenticity with artisti
+I, ah, I really should say - I do not direct these remarks against the vast army of folk song lovers, but merely against that peculiar hard core who seem to equate authenticity with artisti

-It and with charm.
+It and illiteracy charm.

-Oh, one more thing. one of the more important aspects of public folk singing is audience participation, and this to be a good song for group singing. so if any of you feel like joining i
+Oh, one more thing. one of the more important aspects of folk singing is audience participation, and this happens to be a good song for group singing. so if any of you feel like joining i

-About a maid sing a song,
+About a maid I'll a song,

 rickety-tickety-tin,